Shawn-Dong/py-feat-application/README.md

 python extract_au_emotions.py your_video.mp4
 ```

+**The script automatically handles videos of any duration.**

-For a 6-minute video at 30fps, this will generate:
+Example output for a 6-minute video at 30fps:
 - AU data: (10,800 frames × 20 AUs)
 - Emotion data: (10,800 frames × 7 emotions)
 - Combined data in both CSV and NPY formats

+Processing time: ~1-2 seconds per frame on CPU

 ## Installation